infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 --typography-size: somethingNew
 ```

-### Variable Select - Editor only
+### Complex variables - Editor only

-If you want to show different variables on the frontend and editor you can use the additional key `variableEditor` to output variable only for the editor.
+If you want to show different variables on the frontend and in the editor you can use the `variableEditor` key to output a different variable inside the block editor.
-This way fronted will get the `variable` key and editor `variableEditor` key.

-We have made fallbacks if you don't put `variableEditor` on all the options.

-**Fallback tree - editor:**
+If `variableEditor` is not present on all the options, the fallback behaviour is as follows:

+**Block editor fallback tree:**
-* variableEditor
+* `variableEditor`
-* variable
+* `variable`
-* value
+* `value`

-**Fallback tree:**
+**Frontend fallback tree:**
-* variable
+* `variable`
-* value
+* `value`

-## Variable Boolean
+## Boolean variables

-If you have attributes that are used in the `ToggleControl` component by default CSS variable will output the `value` stored in the attribute.
+By default, the CSS variable generator will output values stored in attributes.
+That means that boolean variables will get output as variables with `true` and `false` values, which might be something you don't want.
-If you set the variable to `boolean`, the CSS variable will look for the `index` key in the manifest options.
-The first key is the `false` value, and the second is the `true` value.
+If you set the `variable` key to `boolean`, the CSS variable generator will look for the `index` array in the manifest options.
+The first value reprents the value if attribute is `false`, and the second when it's `true`.

-If the `variable` key is not set in options fallback does default.
+If the `variable` key is not set in options, the fallback is to output the value inside the CSS variable.

-> You can write any CSS selector, variable in the custom variable key.
+> You can write any CSS declaration or variable in the custom variable key.

 **Manifest:**
 ```json